-Dr. Hecht further states the '652 patent
+Dr. Hecht further states the '185 patent

-identifies no examples of PH20 polypeptides with multiple amino acid substitutions at different positions (i.e., specific amino acids being inserted into two or more different positions of the same PH20 polypeptide) that rendered active proteins.
+provides no examples of PH20 polypeptides with multiple substitutions at different positions (i.e., specific amino acids being inserted into two or more different positions of the same PH20 polypeptide) that rendered active proteins.
 This appears to be the case because no such multiply-modified PH20 polypeptides appear to have actually been made or tested.

-Ex. $1003 \, \P \, 181$.
-Dr. Hecht characterizes the disclosure of the '652 patent as "best described as a research plan, as it generally outlines the types of steps one might take to carry out a mutagenesis and screening research program."
-Id. $\P \, 182$.
+Ex. $1003 \, \P \, 184$ .
+Dr. Hecht characterizes the disclosure of the '185 patent as "best described as a research plan, as it generally outlines the types of steps one might take to carry out a mutagenesis and screening research program."
+Id. $\P \, 185$ .

-On the current record, we find the evidence demonstrates significant guidance on synthesis and expression of modified PH20 polypeptides.
-The evidence also shows, however, that the '652 patent provides minimal guidance regarding effective methods to identify which members of the immense modified PH20 polypeptide genus have hyaluronidase or contraceptive activity.
+On the current record, we find the evidence demonstrates there was significant guidance on synthesis and expression of modified PH20 polypeptides.
+The evidence also shows, however, that the '185 patent provides minimal guidance regarding effective ways to identify which members of the immense modified PH20 polypeptide genus would have hyaluronidase or contraceptive activity and, even then, whether those polypeptides would have been capable of increasing delivery of a therapeutic agent as recited in claim 1 here.